Maria: The Woman the System Has to Work For

 Here’s what nobody tells you about the Civic Service: it’s not charity.
 It’s not make-work.
 It’s not standing around in orange vests pretending to be useful while the robots do the real labor.

-Maria’s hands had spent fifteen years learning what “out of place” looked like.
+Maria’s hands had spent over twenty years learning what “out of place” looked like.
 That skill transferred.

 The First Solar Panel: